John-Abbott-College/6P3-Notes/wk7/iot-protocols.md

 import json
 ```

-- All network operations (incoming and outgoing data) are processed with the `loop()` method every 3 seconds
+- All network operations (incoming and outgoing data) are processed with the `loop()` method every 3 seconds.

 Complete code: